 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name McGinty dating from that time include Maginty, MacGinty, McGinty, Ginty, Ginity, Maginnity, O'Ginty, Genty, MacGenty and many more.

-First found in County Londonderry, where they held a family seat from very ancient times, enjoying a common heritage with the O'Cahans and the O'Neills.
+First found in County Londonderry (Irish: Doire), a Northern Irish county also known as Derry, in the province of Ulster, where they held a family seat from very ancient times, enjoying a common heritage with the O'Cahans and the O'Neills.
 They were descended from the Princes of Limavady in Derry, specifically Conchobhar (Connor) a younger brother of Niall Frasach, brother of the King of Ireland.
 Descended from Connor was Gruagan of the Grogans, Dungan, Cathan, Cathusach, Dermod, to his son Con Cionntach, who was first to assume the name of MacGinty, which anglicized is MacGinty and Ginty.

 This web page shows only a small excerpt of our McGinty research.
 Another 107 words(8 lines of text) are included under the topic Early McGinty History in all our PDF Extended History products.

 More information is included under the topic Early McGinty Notables in all our PDF Extended History products.